 Mikoyan, Anastas (Ivanovich), Armenian Anastas Hovhannesi Mikoyan (b.
 Nov.
 25 [Nov.
-13, Old Style], 1895, Sanain, Tiflis province, Russia [now Sanahin, Armenia] - d.
+13, O.S.], 1895, Sanain, Tiflis province, Russia [now Sanahin, Armenia] - d.
 Oct.
-21, 1978, Moscow), Soviet statesman.
+21, 1978, Moscow, Russian S.F.S.R.), Soviet statesman.
 He joined the Bolshevik party in 1915 and became one of the leaders of the revolutionary movement in the Caucasus.
 He remained in Baku during the British occupation that started in July 1918, but in September, when Germans and Turks entered the city, he left by sea for Astrakhan with a group of comrades.
 A gunboat under British command intercepted them and escorted their ship to Krasnovodsk, and 26 commissars were shot.
 Mikoyan was held in Ashkhabad prison until February 1919 when he returned to Baku.
 In 1922-23 he aligned himself with the forces supporting Iosif Stalin against Lev Trotsky.
-He entered the Central Committee of the party in 1923 and was appointed people's commissar for external and internal trade in 1926.
-In 1926 he became candidate member and in 1935 full member of the Politburo.
-In 1946 he became a deputy premier (vice chairman of the Council of Ministers) with responsibility for directing the country's trade.
+He entered the Central Committee of the party in 1923; in 1926 he became candidate member and in 1935 full member of the Politburo.
+He became people's commissar (from 1946, minister) of external and internal trade (1926-30), provision (1930-34), food industry (1934-38), external trade (1938-49), and trade (1953-55).
+From 1937 he was also a deputy premier (vice chairman of the Council of People's Commissars, then of the Council of Ministers).
 Although he was apparently in danger of losing Stalin's favour, Stalin died (1953) before he could purge him, and Mikoyan retained his membership in the party's Presidium (formerly the Politburo).
 He subsequently supported Nikita Khrushchev in his rise to power, and ultimately became Khrushchev's close adviser and a first deputy premier (1955-64).
 In 1964, months before Khrushchev's ouster, he was elected to the largely ceremonial position of chairman of the Presidium of the Supreme Soviet (head of state); he stepped down in 1965, citing ill health.
 He was excluded from the party's Presidium in April 1966 and left the Central Committee in March 1976.

 Mikulic, Andjelko (b.
 Jan.
 23, 1959, Kocerin village, near Grude [now in Federation of Bosnia and Herzegovina]), premier of West Herzegovina (1999-2003).